What type of hazard could occur by wearing jewelry in food industry?

 Risk of accidents caused by jewelry during cooking operations

 Restoration jobs require great precision and attention to detail.
-Wearing jewelry can hinder your movements and decrease the efficiency of your gestures.
+Wearing jewelry in food industry can hinder your movements and decrease the efficiency of your gestures.
 Many employees in the industry have had accidents during kitchen operations.
 Wearing a ring that is too big, a necklace that is too wide or a bracelet that is too heavy are the three main factors.

 This is manifested by the risk of fingers and limbs being torn off, the risk of electric arcs, etc. In general, it can also make you nervous to do your work badly.
 It is therefore important not to neglect the physical and moral impact of this kind of practice.